Euro. Pixabay image.

 A definition of the FCA-PSA merger is available here: FCA-PSA Merger.

-The revenue contribution from these countries is significantly less than that of the first-tier countries.
+The revenue contribution from these countries is significantly lower compared to the first-tier markets.

-Stellantis earns less than 1% of revenue in Netherlands, Argentina, and Japan.
+Additionally, Stellantis derived less than 1% of its revenue from the Netherlands, Argentina, and Japan.

 Portugal, Poland, China, Algeria, Switzerland, And Austria